-In China, the State Administration for Market Regulation has set out a number of antitrust rules designed to break the 'walled gardens' that many leading tech companies have built around their products.
+In China, the State Administration for Market Regulation has set out a number of antitrust rules designed to break the 'walled gardens' that many leading tech companies have built around their products that frustrate competitors from offering products to their customers.
 Shares in both Alibaba and Tencent have fallen, although Alibaba appears to have been hit harder.
 Alibaba was already under pressure after the planned \$300bn IPO of its Ant Financial subsidiary was pulled following the introduction of tighter regulations on lending in China.
 In the wake of this, Ben decided to trim the position.

 The US Department of Justice has filed a case alleging that Google is "unlawfully maintaining monopolies through anticompetitive and exclusionary practices in the search and search advertising markets."
 Ben points out that the case is pretty narrowly defined and looks less bad for the company than some investors had feared.
-While there is always a risk that under the Democrats the case will be expanded, as discussed above, the overall advertising environment is ok.
+While there is always a risk that under the Democrats the case will be expanded, as discussed above, the overall advertising environment is okay.